-We have also successfully completed the required 90-day sub-chronic toxicology studies with the oral combination of IMC-1 that we believe support the optimal dosing to be used in the Phase 2b and Phase 3 trials.
+We have also successfully completed the required 90-day sub-chronic toxicology studies with the oral combination of IMC-1 that we believe support the optimal dosing used in our FORTRESS study and to be used in our Phase 3 trials.
 This GLP 13-week general toxicology study with toxicokinetics and a recovery period has been completed, as has a 13-week GLP study of embryo-fetal development in rats, including using higher famciclovir doses.
-There were no unexpected toxicities form INC-1 (all toxicities shown were consistent with the known toxicities of the individual reference drugs - celecoxib and famciclovir).
+There were no unexpected toxicities from IMC-1 (all toxicities shown were consistent with the known toxicities of the individual reference drugs - celecoxib and famciclovir).
 Based on its review of prior 90-day and chronic toxicology studies, the FDA is requesting that we assess long term testicular and kidney toxicity in our chronic toxicology studies.

-In order to support chronic long-term dosing with IMC-1, we are executing the required chronic toxicology studies in parallel to the Phase 2b study.
-These studies consist of a six-month rat and a nine-month dog study.
+In order to support chronic long-term dosing with IMC-1, we conducted the required chronic toxicology studies in parallel to the FORTRESS study.
+These studies consisted of a six-month rat and a nine-month dog study.
+Consistent with earlier studies, there were no unexpected toxicities from IMC-1.
+All toxicities shown were consistent with known toxicities in celecoxib and famciclovir.

 The development of the IMC-1 tablet formulation and manufacture was completed at Frontida (Aurora, IL) along with the ongoing stability data (18-month stability data completed).
 The IMC-1 prototype tablet, completed at Catalent, had excellent 24-month stability.